kanboard/kanboard/docs/translations.markdown

 - Translations are stored inside the directory `app/Locale`
 - There is sub-directory for each language, by example for the French we have `fr_FR`, Italian `it_IT` etc...
-- A translation is a PHP file that return an Array with a key-value pairs
+- A translation is a PHP file that returns an Array with a key-value pairs
 - The key is the original text in english and the value is the translation for the corresponding language
 - **French translations are always up to date**
 - Always use the last version (branch master)